-I attribute breastmilk as the main reason my corn-sensitive special needs daughter Aubby survived infancy.
+I attribute breastmilk as the main reason my corn moderate-intolerant special needs daughter Aubby survived infancy.
 Most formula is powder-based with corn ingredients.
 Breastmilk, however, was the natural answer to the question of how to feed my baby who didn’t tolerate formula.

 Giving my daughter breastmilk through her g-tube was easy since I didn’t need to mix it with anything but the medications she was prescribed (such as a med for reflux).